Piyach5/wms-project/README.md

 #Main feature

 -Inbound (receive item by enter UPC number, only can receive UPC number within exisiting item list.).

--Inventory (Look up for an item list, able to click on each item to see for more item detail, update item detail and delete specific item).
+-Inventory (Look up for an item list, search item, able to click on each item to see for more item detail, update item detail and delete specific item).

 -Order (In development).

 -Outbound (You can pick item by its UPC number, zero stock and over-pick is not allowed).

 -Dashboard (Items summary chart).

 -Create item (Create new item with image upload function).

 This Web App is still in development, more features soon!